A Day in Cockscomb Basin: Hike, Wildlife, and River Tubing

 If you are a good swimmer, this can be done solo, but I’d recommend going with someone.
 It makes everything more safe if something happens along the way.

-A personal bird favorite for me was the Ringed Kingfishers flying repeatedly above us while floating in the river, it is the biggest Kingfisher species in the World!
+A personal bird favorite for me was the Ringed Kingfishers flying multiple times above us while floating in the river, it is the biggest Kingfisher species in the World!

 Packing list for a one-day trip to the jungle

-Sunscreen, hat, bug spray, plenty of water, sturdy shoes and hiking socks, bikini, towel, waterproof shoes, long sleeved pants and shirt, camera, binoculars, lunch, lock for your bag while you river tube, enough cash for the taxi, entrance ticket and tubing.
+Sunscreen, hat, bug spray, plenty of water, sturdy shoes and hiking socks, swim suit, towel, waterproof shoes, long sleeved pants and shirt, camera, binoculars, lunch, a lock for your bag while you river tube, enough cash for the taxi, entrance ticket and tubing.

 Let me know in the comments if you have any thoughts on this post, information missing or suggestions on better trails to do!